CLI Reference

 Important behaviors:

-Runs proof first, then creates a report, then creates an eval draft, and optionally finishes the eval record if the missing judgment fields are supplied.
+Runs evidence checks first, then creates a report, then creates a standards-feedback draft, and optionally finishes the feedback record if the missing judgment fields are supplied.

 [--format feedback|json]